thoughtfulbloke/letter2ed/README.md

 for 2020 to 2022.
 Using a standard reference population of 2021 when the borders were restricted gives a cumulative excess of -6%.
 Using a pre-covid standard population of 2019 gives a cumulative excess of -5%.
-Using the standard population of 1961, used by StatsNZ to maintain long-term continuity, cumulative excess is -5%.
+Using the standard population of 1961, used by Stats NZ to maintain long-term continuity, cumulative excess is -5%.

 ### Baselines and excess mortality